 3Now that you have the main thermostat separated from the sub-base you will see the wires hooked up to the terminals on the thermostat.
 You can reference the thermostat color code chart to see what the thermostat wires are for or what the thermostat wires control.
 That will give you an idea of how to install the new thermostat.

 Again, before touching any wires make sure the power is off.
 For the standard basic air conditioner/gas furnace combination you should have either 4 or 5 wires.* Red wire to red on the thermostat terminal strip (this can also be an RC – RH terminal with a jumper between the two terminals).
 Yellow wire to Y on the thermostat terminal strip for air conditioning.
 White wire to the thermostat terminal strip for the gas furnace.
 A green wire to the G on the thermostat terminal board for manual blower fan operation.
-Finally, an optional blue wire hooked to the common terminal or C terminal on thermostat terminal board.
+Finally, an optional blue wire hooked to the common terminal or C terminal on the thermostat terminal board.
 Detailed thermostat wiring color codes can be found here.

 Old Sub-base Removal - How to Install a Home Thermostat